vanloc1808/shrec-2025-roomelsa-team-noresources/README.md

 ### Running the code

-First of all, you need to run mask extraction process.
+First of all, you need to run the mask extraction process.
 Please make sure to change `SCENE_DIR` constant in the `extract_mask.py` to the directory contain scenes files (in my cases, it is `data/private/scenes`).
 Then, run the following command to extract the masks.

 ```bash
 python extract_mask.py
 ```

 After that, run the main script for retrieval.
 Please make sure to change `SCENE_DIR` constant in the `run.py` to the directory containing scenes files (in my cases, it is `data/private/scenes`), and `OBJECT_DIR` to the directory containing object files (in my cases, it is `data/private/objects`).
 Then, run the following command to run the retrieval.

 ```bash